The best foundation you can wear

 - “I’ve always had delicate skin, but it started to get worse in my mid to late 30’s.”

-This protective acid mantle is also referred to as the hydro-lipid film, a protective slightly acidic film that sits on the skins surface, acting as the interface between you and the world.
+This protective acid mantle – also referred to as the “hydro-lipid film” – is a protective and slightly acidic film that sits on the skin’s surface, acting as the interface between you and the world.

-In the 1920’s, Macrhionini and Schade identified the acidity of the skin, which they called the acid mantle.
-They also found that this mantle discouraged the growth of fungi and bacteria; It wasn’t until much later that it was discovered that chronic alkalisation can knock this acid mantle out of balance, which can lead to inflammation, dermatitis and atopic skin diseases.
+In the 1920s, Marchionini and Schade identified the acidity of the skin, which they called the “acid mantle”.
+They also found that this mantle discouraged the growth of fungi and bacteria.
+It wasn’t until much later that it was discovered that chronic alkalisation can knock this acid mantle out of balance, which can lead to inflammation, dermatitis, and atopic skin diseases.

-As far as skin structure goes, I have to admit it’s pretty cool; It’s a unique micro-flora that’s made up of strange secretions which cover the entire surface of your skin.
+As far as skin structure goes, I have to admit it’s pretty cool; there is a unique micro-flora that’s made up of strange secretions which cover the entire surface of your skin.